opencog/docker/opencog/learn/README.md

 opencog/learn
 -------------
-This docker image contains all of the tools needed for the "learn" subystem, including the nlp subsystem.
+This docker image contains all of the tools needed for the "learn" subsystem, including the nlp subsystem.

 ## Building